 New York State's first residential treatment program dedicated to female veterans is located on the campus of our Ellenville location in upstate New York.
 It offers gender-specific treatment at a safe and encouraging environment for women veterans.

-For more information on all of Samaritan Daytop Village’s treatment programs for drug and alcohol abuse, review our Frequently Asked Questions, e-mail our Admissions Department, or call Admissions at (718) 657-6195 or 1-800-532-HELP (4357).
+For more information on all of Samaritan Daytop Village’s treatment programs for drug and alcohol use, review our Frequently Asked Questions, e-mail our Admissions Department, or call Admissions at (718) 657-6195.

 Community-Based Support for Veterans and Their Families

 Samaritan Daytop Village’s Supportive Services for Veteran Families (SSVF) Program assists veteran families who are homeless or at risk of becoming homeless.
 Funded by the U.S. Department of Veterans Affairs, the SSVF program provides temporary financial assistance, housing counseling, legal service referrals, daily living services, personal financial planning and transportation services.
 Through a grant from the Robin Hood Foundation, we also assist men and women who served in the National Guard and Reserves and all veterans regardless of their discharge status.
 For more information about the SSVF Program, call (212) 586-1270.